-20 Essential Technical SEO Tools for Agencies
+20 Essential Technical SEO Tools For Agencies

 Ahrefs is considered by many to be a tool that is a critical component of modern technical link analysis.

-By identifying certain patterns in a website’s link profile, you can figure out what a site is doing for their linking strategy.
+By identifying certain patterns in a website’s link profile, you can figure out what a site is doing for its linking strategy.

 It is possible to identify anchor text issues that may be impacting a site using its word cloud feature.

-Also, you can identify the types of links linking back to the site – whether it’s a blog network, a high-risk link profile with many forum and web 2.0 links, or other major issues.
+Also, you can identify the types of links linking back to the site – whether it’s a blog network, a high-risk link profile with many forum and Web 2.0 links, or other major issues.

-Other abilities include the ability to identify when a site’s backlinks started going missing, its linking patterns, and much more.
+Other abilities include identifying when a site’s backlinks started going missing, its linking patterns, and much more.

 13. Majestic